 Only one private Chinese company, i-Space, has completed a successful satellite launch.
 In July 2019, i-Space’s small Hyperbola-1 rocket (with payload capacity of 300 kg to LEO) delivered two satellites into orbit.
 The rocket was expendable, but the next generation Hyperbola-2 will be partially reusable and feature VTVL capabilities.

 China’s fledgling private space industry considerably lags its booming counterpart in the US.
 Through October 2019, SpaceX alone has completed 81 missions.
 Blue Origin is also making significant advances.
-Originally focusing on sub-orbital manned flights, Blue Origin has expanded its products to include orbital launch vehicles.
+Originally focusing on sub-orbital crewed flights, Blue Origin has expanded its products to include orbital launch vehicles.
 Its upcoming heavy-lift rocket, the New Glenn, is scheduled to debut in 2021 with a payload capacity of 45,000 kg to LEO.

 To advance the development of its space industry, Beijing is promoting civil-military fusion (CMF) to facilitate the transmission of defense technology from the military into the commercial sector.
 China’s private space startups have already benefited from CMF, receiving active support from the military and state-owned defense industries.
 Advancing CMF will also allow commercial enterprises to contribute to military efforts.